gjone124/se_project_react/README.md

 The fifth stage (Sprint 14) involves modifying se_project_react (the front end application) by:

-1)having the default route display buttons for "Sign Up" & "Log In"
+1)creating 2 buttons in the header for "Sign Up" & "Log In"

 2)creating a pop up window for registering a user when a user clicks on "Sign Up"

 3)creating a 2nd pop up window for logging in a user when a user clicks on "Log In" (a user must already be registered in order to log in)

+4)if a user is NOT logged in, route the web page to display the temperature toggle switch & buttons for "Sign Up" & "Log In"

-4)after a user successfully logs in, route the web page to display the add clothes button, username, & username logo
+5)if a user is logged in, route the web page to display the temperature toggle switch, the add clothes button, username, & username logo

-5)implementing registration & authorization logic
+6)implementing registration & authorization logic

-6)for the profile view, implement buttons for "Change profile data" & "Log out"
+7)for the profile view, implement buttons for "Change profile data" & "Log out"

-7)implementing edit profile logic
+8)implementing edit profile logic

-8)implementing like button for each card
+9)implementing like button for each card

-9)implementing like & dislike functionality for each card
+10)implementing like & dislike functionality for each card

-10)implementing "sign out" (or "log out") functionality
+11)implementing "sign out" (or "log out") functionality

 **Figma**